Extraordinary Tea for Extraordinary Lives

 Antioxidants are the amazing nutrients and enzymes that are essential for fighting life threatening diseases; the negative effects of UV radiation which in turn gives us younger-looking skin and all other age related decline.
 They are something that the health-conscious seek from foods such as raw fruits, green veggies, not forgetting dark chocolate.

 ORAC measures the potency of antioxidants found in food and beverages.
-Matcha offers a stunning high level of ORAC units: With 1573 units it surpasses all natural antioxidant rich food known so far.
+Matcha offers an extremely high level of ORAC units: With 1573 units it surpasses all natural antioxidant rich food known so far.

 Studies have shown that people who drink Match Green Tea on a regular basis have lower levels of LDL (bad) cholesterol and higher levels of HDL (good) cholesterol.
 Also men who drink Matcha Green Tea are about 11% less likely to develop heart disease than those who don’t.